 About Me

 Over the years, I’ve worked with college students, veterans, families, teens, and individuals with disabilities.
-My personal goal with people I work with is to help them with life adjustments and navigate career transitions to find meaningful work.
-My current focus is on guiding students and working professionals as they redefine their career paths and adapt to an evolving chaotic job market shaped by AI and corporate digital transformations resulting in layoffs.
+When I work with people, my goal is to provide support, training, and guidance to help them with life adjustments and navigate career transitions to find meaningful work.

 When I’m not working, I spend time with my family and cats, exploring the outdoors, binging on Netflix, and working with different crafts.